Proto-MPC: An Encoder-Prototype-Decoder Approach for Quadrotor Control in Challenging Winds: Appendix

 Figure~\ref{fig:clustering} illustrates the role of the trade-off parameter $\beta$.
 The progression across the plots suggests that as $\beta$ increases, the model transitions from task-specific learning to a more regularized task learning.
 As $\beta=0$, no inter-task regularization is performed, and risks of different tasks show distinctive patterns. \textit{{We highlight the case when $\beta=0.4$}}: the model strikes a desirable balance between different task representations and uniform across-task regularization.
-The uniformity of the clusters suggests that the encoder, which has been trained to capture the inherent patterns of the residual dynamics, explores the ``task distribution space'' on the prototype basis.
-Note that systematic variation in the $x$-direction of the clusters is aligned with the prior physical knowledge of side winds in the $x$-direction of different intensities.
+The uniformity of the clusters suggests that the encoder is trained to capture the inherent patterns of the residual dynamics.
+Note that the systematic variation in the $x$-direction of the clusters is aligned with the prior physical knowledge of side winds in the $x$-direction of different intensities.